 So get those subscriptions going.
 It’ll be one of the best things you will ever do for yourself and your clients.

 Here’s one of the tougher things to do, but you’ll thank me once you get it done.

 Invoice those subscriptions the first of each month upfront.
 Stop reading this and go do it now!

 Good! cashflow is everything and invoicing upfront can be the difference between failure and a thriving business.
 Even when clients pay late (there’s always some, grrr) you’ll get the money before next month’s bills.

 We do it and no one complains.
 You may feel it’s a bit too aggressive, but it’s not and you just need to do it for the sake of our own future.

 This is more icing on the cake if you have completed the first steps.
 When a client can’t afford a subscription or just need minor things done, sell them vouchers instead.

 We sell 10 or 20 hours at a time for clients to use.
 You could do 50 or 100.
 Depends on your situation.

 The beauty about this is that we get to invoice upfront.
 Remember the cashflow part?
-Prepaid hours remove some of the barriers for further work and make clients happy and assures them, that you are standing by when they need help.
+Prepaid hours remove some of the barriers for further work and make clients happy and assure them you are standing by their side when they need help.

 Hope you could use some of these tips.
 We learned it the hard way and I still see a lot of freelancers struggling with making a living.
 Implement these 5 things and your on your way to a better work life 🙂